oracle-livelabs/database/microtx-xa-stock-broker-app/adb-provision/adb-provision.md

     ![DB connection string](./images/db-connection-string.png)

-3. Similarly, under `StockBroker` enter values for the database connection string, user name, and password for the ATP database instance that you have created for the Stock Broker service.
+3. Similarly, under `StockBroker` enter values for the database connection string, user name, and password for the ATP-S instance that you have created for the Stock Broker service.

    The `values.yaml` file contains many properties.
 For readability, only the resource manager properties for which you must provide values are listed in the following sample code snippet.